TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 ssh-keygen -C <youremail>
 ~~~

-* When it prompts you for a location to save the generated key, just push `Enter`.
+When the terminal output prompts you for a location to save the generated key, just push `Enter`.
-* Next, it will ask you for a password; enter one if you wish, but it's not required.
+Next, it will ask you for a password; enter one if you wish, but it's not required.

 #### Step 2.4: Link Your SSH Key with GitHub